“It is a capital mistake to theorise before one has data’ “

-Toby began his career at Chemical Bank in 1993 and after a period at AIG working as a Senior FX Trader and latterly Senior FX Salesperson, came to work at SEB where he became the Head of Research for the Multi-Manager Currency Funds.
-Since 2012 he has been involved in risk management for currency exposures and is now heading our research into improving FX measurement processes and leading our consulting and advisory business.
+Toby began his career at Chemical Bank in 1993 as an FX Trader and after a period at AIG working as a Senior FX Trader and latterly Senior FX Salesperson, came to work at SEB where he became the Head of Research for the Multi-Manager Currency Funds.
+Since 2012 he has been involved in risk management for currency exposures and is now heading NCFX product development research into improving FX measurement processes and leading our consulting and advisory business.

 Will’s career in finance started with Cazenove & Co in the early 1990s as an equity analyst.
 He spent most of that decade in Asia, where he became head of regional utilities research with SG Securities.
 He returned to London as a senior corporate analyst with PwC until 2005, when he set up his own investment management and corporate finance boutique, WAM Capital LLP.